breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 ##### 📝 Recipe to avoid losing confidence

 1. **Avoid being stuck too long:** Coding is tricky because you may be very close to solving a problem.
-If you are stuck and don't realize it ,or maybe you don't know how to start solving the problem, a quick 5 min talk with a mentor will clear the way.
+If you are stuck and don't realize it, or maybe you don't know how to start solving the problem, a quick 5 min talk with a mentor will clear the way.
 You need to ask for help no longer than 15 minutes after trying on your own.

 2. **Talk to other students:** You may think you are the only one that does not understand, but if you talk to a couple of classmates you'll see they are just like you, it will give you the confidence to ask any questions.